-Most garden-variety power seats move eight ways, allowing six adjustments for the seat (forward or backward, height up or down and angle pitching forward or back) and powering the backrest recline.
+Most garden-variety power seats are adjustable eight ways, allowing six adjustments for the seat (forward or backward, height up or down, and angle pitching forward or back) and powering the backrest recline.
 Examples include the Mazda CX-7, which throws a manual lumbar adjustment in the seatback.
 We snubbed the knob adjuster earlier on, but we actually prefer them for lumbar support, as they allow near-infinite adjustment.
 A simple lever, in contrast, can stop in just a few positions.

 The 10-way power seat puts you squarely in business class.
 Most examples are basically an eight-way seat with power lumbar, and you usually don’t find them until you move up to a premium nameplate or a full-size car — like the Hyundai Azera’s leather-trimmed seat.

 Lap of Luxury: 12-, 14- and 16-Way Power

 Beyond 10-way seats, carmakers have to get a bit creative, so it’s hard to group the controls together.
 The Cadillac STS offers as conventional a 12-way adjustment as you’re likely to find, with four-way lumbar and eight-way cushion/seatback movements.
 Its larger sibling, the Cadillac DTS, adds a back massager.

 The Infiniti G37 upgrades to adjustable cushion and seatback bolsters, a real bonus for sporty drivers.
 There’s also a seat cushion extender that adds thigh support in front of the seat, for a total adjustment count of 16.